ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 - Processing command-line flags to constants - `subnetID`, `chainName` and `vmID`.
 - Building stringified JSON from genesis.json
 - Creating Subnet auth array.
-- Creating unsigned tx by calling `platform.buildCreateChainTx`.
+- Creating unsigned TX by calling `platform.buildCreateChainTx`.
-- Signing and issuing the signed tx.
+- Signing and issuing the signed TXs.

 Make sure to keep txID received by running this code.
 Once the transaction is committed, the txID will be the `blockchainID` or identifier for the newly created chain.
 You can run this program now with the following command.

 ```bash
 node createBlockchain.js \